irahorecka/personal-website-2/README.md

 ## Things to note
 You'll notice there's a `/prod` directory.
 This directory contains files that are configured for a production environment.
 If you need to make changes to files found in `/prod` outside of `/prod`, make sure to also sync up the matching file in `/prod`.
 The `/prod` directory will be removed when migrating pweb2-dev to pweb2 via `/prod.sh`.

+## Troubleshooting
+When executing `postcss` through the command line you'll sometime receive an error stating a missing `async` javascript library.
+The best way to alleviate fix this is to delete `/node_modules` and run `npm install`.
+This should recreate the `/node_modules` directory and `postcss` should work.

 ## Useful resources:
 - [Rapid prototyping with Flask and Tailwind CSS](https://testdriven.io/blog/flask-htmx-tailwind/)